mukurpuri/Ed/README.md

 ### 1. Approach to Accessibility:
 1. #### Navigation and Focus:
 Keyboard Navigation: The page is navigable using only the keyboard.
 All interactive elements such as links, form fields, and buttons are reachable and operable using the Tab key and other keyboard shortcuts.
-Focus States: We have ensured that focus states are clearly visible (e.g., underline links, highlight form fields).
+Focus States: I have ensured that focus states are clearly visible (e.g., underline links, highlight form fields).

 2. #### ARIA Roles and Properties:
 ARIA Roles: Used aria-labelledby on the form to describe its purpose.